YacineDeghaies/FrequencyTableForText/README.md

-a small code counting the frequency of characters in a given text file
+a small program for counting the frequency of characters for a given text file